edm00se/vue-parcel-starter/ReadMe.md

   </a>
 </center>

-This is a simple starter file for [vue.js][vue] with [parcel][parcel].
+This is a simple starter file for [vue.js 3][vue] with [parcel v2][parcel].
 I love both vue.js and parcel, so having a base starter to use just makes sense.

 Alternatively, you can just load up this starter at [its corresponding codesandbox url][codesandbox-link]: https://codesandbox.io/s/github/edm00se/vue-parcel-starter